 You need to identify the reason behind the issue, whether there are problems with your company file or the application itself.

-Step 6.
-Check Your File Properties and Create a New File Location
+Solution 7: Create a New File Location

 - Locate your company file in File Explorer and right-click on it to select Copy.

-- Now, open the QuickBooks File menu and select Open or restore company to open the copied file from the new location.
+- Now, open the QuickBooks File menu and select Open or Restore Company to open the copied file from the new location.

-Step 7.
-Fix QuickBooks Installation Issues by Running a Diagnosis
+Solution 9: Fix QuickBooks Installation Issues by Running a Diagnosis

 - Open the QuickBooks Tool Hub and navigate to the Installation Issues tab to run the QuickBooks Install Diagnostic Tool.